 Demand for food will increase by 70% by 2050; at least $80 billion annual investments will be needed to meet this demand.
 Agricultural finance empowers poor farmers to increase their wealth and food production to be able to feed the potrntial future 9 billion people (World Bank).

-The increasing need to finance and develop agriculture arises from the severe rise in global population and the need to feed it sustainably.
-Despite moderate improvements in the last two decades, harvest yields and returns on livestock farming are still dramatically lower in developing countries compared to OECD countries.
-They are a result of a combination of factors including suboptimal farming practices, lack of access to farming technology and equipment, substandard quality and/or untimely delivery of farm inputs, and long-term soil degradation due to monocultures and excessive use of chemical fertilizer.
+The increasing need to finance and to develop agriculture arises from the severe rise in global population and the need to feed it sustainably.
+Despite moderate improvements in the last two decades, crop yields and returns on livestock keeping were still dramatically lower in developing countries compared to OECD countries.
+Lower returns are the result of a combination of different factors including the lack of agricultural input materials (seeds, fertilizer, pesticides), the lack of access to technology (machinery), environmental factors (soil degradation), post-harvest losses, the lack of adequate storage facilities, the lack of market access, information and value chain partners as well as limited insurance possibilities

 All of these facts and risks highlight the urgency for sustainable agricultural practices and investments into adapted technologies to increase the efficiency and resilience of local agriculture in a context of increased macro risks.
-While finance is by no means the only ingredient required in this equation, lack of access to finance at adequate conditions (e.g. pricing, tenors and repayment structures) is a key hindrance across developing country financial markets which has been stunting transformative change in their agricultural sectors.
+While finance is by no means the only ingredient required in this equation, the lack of access to financial solutions at adequate conditions (e.g. with regard to pricing and repayment structures) is a key hindrance across developing counties limiting transformative change in the agricultural sector.

 LFS has developed a wide range of tools and services that can be applied to agricultural finance projects.
-These include institutional strengthening exercises, revision of processes, policies, development of new products, staff training and coaching as well as innovative and cost-efficient means to reach out to farmers sustainably.
+These include institutional strengthening exercises, revision of processes, policies, development of new products, staff training and coaching as well as innovative and cost-efficient means to reach out to farmers sustainably (Figure 1).

-LFS was engaged by IFC to support a dedicated MFI in Myanmar to develop an Agricultural Finance strategy and an institutional model for supporting farmers via a lean branch network, introduction of digital technology in the lending process and use of an agent network as catalyst for information gathering and input distribution.
-The business plan foresees the development of 20 lending hubs, 240 branches and an outreach to 360,000 farmers once the capacity has been built.
+LFS was engaged by IFC to support a dedicated MFI in Myanmar to develop an Agricultural Finance strategy and an institutional model for supporting farmers via a lean branch network, the introduction of digital technologies in the lending process and the use of an agent network as catalyst for information gathering and input distribution.
+The business plan foresees the development of 20 lending hubs, 240 branches and an outreach to 360,000 farmers after full implementation of the project.

 In Georgia, Credo has developed innovative approaches in agricultural lending including the Village Counsellors (VC) scheme.
 Through these VCs, Credo can now keep a strong presence in villages and manages to serve farmers in a flexible and tailor-made manner.
 VCs support loan officers, provide information to farmers and coordinate marketing activities for Credo.